tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 * To transfer tez to your payment wallet or elsewhere, without interrupting baking
 * To vote on Tezos governance proposals, without interrupting baking

+> **🚨 CRITICAL WARNING: Prevent Double Baking**
+>
-Note that you must never simultanerously use two hardware wallets to bake for the same baking address.
+> You must NEVER simultaneously use two hardware wallets to bake for the same baking address.
 This will result in a double baking or double endorsing offense and you will be slashed.
+>
-It's very easy to avoid by:
+> **How to avoid this:**
+>

-* Not authorizing the second hardware wallet to bake for the same address before it's needed
+> * Do not authorize the second hardware wallet to bake before it's needed
-* Not importing your baking wallet into your backup computer before it's needed
+> * Do not import your baking wallet into your backup computer before it's needed
-* Before changing any Ledger connections, always ensuring that only one hardware wallet is baking for the address
+> * Before changing any Ledger connections, always ensure only one hardware wallet is baking
-* Not installing TezBake on second computer before it's needed.
-If you have a fast internet connection, the entire setup process takes just a few minutes.
+> * Do not install TezBake on second computer before it's needed (setup takes just a few minutes with fast internet)

 If you only have one hardware wallet and it fails, you will be down until you get a second one and set it up to bake.